cameronmeyer/cameronmeyer.github.io/_pages/chests.md

 [//]: # --- ELDREN CHEST --- # :[\\]

-{% capture block1_content %}
+{% capture block_content %}
 ### ELDREN CHESTS

-These living platforms also react to the player!
-When player lands on them, the platforms:
-- Push downward and rebound to their original positions
-- Surface jiggle and emissive pulse
-- Play fungal spore VFX and otherworldly sound effects
+Eldren chests can be found in the Crucible; the gorge-like world region.
+A technology of an advanced race of beings, these chests strike a balance between mysticism and futurism in their design.

+Within the central orb of the chest, I animated a multitude of material properties to give the impression of an energy source surging with power and dissipating as it presents its reward to the player.
 {% endcapture %}

-{% capture block1_video %}
+{% capture block_video %}
 {{path}}GorgeChest.mp4
 {% endcapture %}

-{% include block.html content=block1_content video=block1_video video_first=true %}
+{% include block.html content=block_content video=block_video video_first=true %}

 {% include spacer.html amount="1.5rem" %}